What should I do to dispute a No-Fault denial? You should wait until your personal injury case has been settled.

 What Law Makes the Decision Binding on Your Personal Injury Case?

 The legal doctrine of collateral estoppel prevents you or your lawyer from re-litigating the issue of whether your injury was caused by your car accident.

 If your personal injury attorney files a No-Fault arbitration demand or a lawsuit against your No-Fault insurance company before your personal injury case is finished, your personal injury lawyer could be committing legal malpractice.
 Consequently, your personal injury lawyer will not agree to file a No-Fault arbitration demand or lawsuit.

 If you are already represented by a personal injury lawyer for a car accident and your lawyer tells you there is nothing you can do, now you know why.

 Is There Another Way To Dispute a No-Fault Denial Without Ruining My Personal Injury Case?

 Yes.
-We have been successful in reversing No-Fault denials when our clients need surgery and the No-Fault denial was issued before getting surgery.
+We have been successful reversing No-Fault denials when our clients need surgery, and the No-Fault denial was issued before getting surgery.

 How Do I Dispute a No-Fault Denial?

 Do not fight a No-Fault denial if you have a personal injury lawyer representing you for an injury from a car accident.
 You must speak with your personal injury lawyer before you do anything.

 If you still want to fight a No-Fault denial you can